Blackburn: Economy

-As of 2007, the town centre was subject to a multimillion-pound investment.
+As of 2007, the town centre was subject to a multi-million pound investment.
 Blackburn with Darwen Council made some refurbishments and renovations of key public places, notably the Church Street area with its Grade II listed classical style Waterloo Pavilions complemented by street furniture and sculptures.
 As of 2006, The Mall Blackburn (formerly known as Blackburn Shopping Centre) was the main shopping centre in Blackburn with over 130 shops and 400 further outlets close by.

 In June 2011, Blackburn Market opened in a new site under the shopping centre and opened six days a week (Monday–Saturday).
 The previous market was based on the other side of Ainsworth Street.
 It first opened on this site in 1964, where there was a three-day market (Wednesday, Friday and Saturday) and the Market Hall (Monday–Saturday).

 In May 2008, one of the town's most well-known shops, the shoe store Tommy Ball's, closed due to insolvency.
 The town's oldest store, Mercer & Sons, also closed after a decline in sales blamed on the credit crunch.
 It opened in 1840 and was originally an ironmonger, but it converted to selling toys, household goods and hardware.
-In January 2009 the directors of the company announced that the shop would close after a 30-day statutory consultation, unless they changed their minds or a buyer was found.
+In January 2009, the directors of the company announced that the shop would close after a 30-day statutory consultation, unless they changed their minds or a buyer was found.

 Markets continue to offer a wide range of local produce, such as Lancashire cheeses, tripe, Bowland beef and lamb.
 Walsh's Sarsaparilla stall decided not to join the move into the Mall shopping centre in 2011, and opens six days a week.